zvector/fate/README.md

 <a name="deferral--methods--interfacing--promise" />
 #### promise()

-Returns a `Promise`, a limited interface into the deferral that allows callback registration and resolution state querying.
+Returns a `Promise`, a limited interface into the deferral that allows callback registration and resolution state querying, but disallows any means of affecting the deferral’s resolution state.

 <a name="deferral--methods--querying" />